girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 ## Bronze Project Award Accomplishments

 ### What We made - Den Boxes
 We each painted our boxes with bright colors and designs.
 A total of 12 boxes were made.
-Den boxes are wooden enclosures to simulate dens and burrows for animals in captivity such as: Foxes, Racoons, and Rabits.
+Den boxes are wooden enclosures to simulate dens and burrows for animals in captivity such as: Foxes, Racoons, and Rabbits.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">